nothings/stb/tests/caveview/README.md

 Here is the approximate breakdown of an older version of this executable and lib that did the building single-threaded.

-*       25%   loading & parsing minecraft files (4/5ths of this is my zlib)
+*       25%   loading & parsing minecraft files (4/5ths of this is my crappy zlib)
 *       18%   converting from minecraft blockids & lighting to stb blockids & lighting
 *       10%   reordering from data[z][y]\[x] (minecraft-style) to data[y][x]\[z] (stb-style)
 *       40%   building mesh data